vyasakanksha/robot-ludo/README.md

 me understand what I am doing wrong, I would love some help!

 ## Ludo
 Many summer afternoons have been spent on this game.
-A details explination about the games and the rules of this paricular challenge are detailed here.
+[A details explination about the games and the rules of this paricular challenge are detailed here.](https://github.com/vyasakanksha/robot-ludo/blob/main/Ludo.md)

+## Attempt 1 - The Naive Bot

+I started with naive bot which considered the following:
+1. The number of pieces which were back home
+2. The number of pieces out of the pen
+3. The number of pieces on safe squares

+And gave them respective weights.
+This agent beat the simple random agent 90% of the team.
+The whole game now is to optimize these weights.
+Can reinforcement learning help us with that?

+The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, which basically do they same thing.
+I was playing them against eachother to experiment with the weights for each feature.
+The final agent function can be found in `akanksha_ludo.py`.

 ### Core idea behind Reinforcement Learning
 Modeled as a Markov Decision Process the value function attempts to maximizes the return by maximizing the cummative reward at the end of the game (final state) from the current state.

-## Attempt 1 - Deep Q-Learning algorithm for Snake
+## Attempt 2 - Deep Q-Learning algorithm for Snake

 A Deep Reinforcement learning Algorithm using Q-tables is explained and implemented here as an agent to play snake.
 It is able to create a pretty good bot in about
 15 mins to traning (though sometimes it gets caught in a loop).
 However, I struggled with converting the single-player-game into a multi-player game.

-`train_from_snake.py` is a very incomplete attempt at this.
+The whole `snakega` repo has been cloned in the `snake-ga` folder and `train_from_snake.py` is a very incomplete attempt converting the model to play ludo.

 ### Core idea behind Q-tables
 Store the maximum furure reward for every action from every state.